FAQs: Financial adviser exam

 The questions for each exam are written by experienced question writers and are reviewed by an expert review panel.

-International research-based methods for the analysis and standard-setting processes have been used to determine the ‘pass mark’ for the exam.
+International research-based methods for the analysis and standard-setting processes are used to determine the ‘pass mark’ for each exam.
 This approach is different from how universities and/or higher education providers might determine a ‘pass mark’ – for example, by providing a percentage correct, or using a bell-curve distribution.

 The reason a more complex approach is taken is that different candidates sit different exam papers over many exam cycles.
 To fairly compare candidates’ scores across all the exams, the results need to be put on a common (standardised) scale, which is created using formalised and internationally accepted standard-setting procedures.